golang-design/research/content/posts/bench-time.md

 fmt.Printf("%v ns/op\n", calibrate(r.T, r.N))
 ```

 As a take-away message, if you would like to write a micro-benchmark (whose runs in nanoseconds), and you have to interrupt the timer to clean up and reset some resources for some reason, then you must do a calibration on the measurement.
-If the Go's benchmark facility plans to fix #41641, then it is great; but if they don't, at least you are aware of this issue and know how to fix it now.
+If the Go's benchmark facility plans to fix #41641[^ou2020timer], then it is great; but if they don't, at least you are aware of this issue and know how to fix it now.

-## Further Reading Suggestions
+## References

-- Changkun Ou.
+[^ou2020bench]: Changkun Ou.
+2020.
 Conduct Reliable Benchmarking in Go.
-March 26, 2020. https://golang.design/s/gobench
+TalkGo Meetup.
+Virtual Event.
+March 26. https://golang.design/s/gobench
-- Changkun Ou. testing: inconsistent benchmark measurements when interrupts timer.
-Sep 26, 2020. https://golang.org/issue/41641
+[^ou2020timer]: Changkun Ou.
+2020. testing: inconsistent benchmark measurements when interrupts timer.
+The Go Project Issue Tracker.
+Sep 26. https://go.dev/issue/41641
-- Josh Bleecher Snyder. testing: consider calling ReadMemStats less during benchmarking.
-Jul 1, 2017. https://golang.org/issue/20875
+[^snyder2020memstats]: Josh Bleecher Snyder.
+2020. testing: consider calling ReadMemStats less during benchmarking.
+The Go Project Issue Tracker.
+Jul 1. https://go.dev/issue/20875
-- Beyer, D., Löwe, S. & Wendler, P. Reliable benchmarking: requirements and solutions.
-Int J Softw Tools Technol Transfer 21, 1–29 (2019). https://doi.org/10.1007/s10009-017-0469-y
+[^beyer2019reliable]: Beyer, D., Löwe, S. \& Wendler, P. 2019.
+Reliable benchmarking: requirements and solutions.
+International Journal on Software Tools for Technology Transfer.
+Issue 21. https://doi.org/10.1007/s10009-017-0469-y